unifiedjs/unifiedjs.github.io/doc/learn/syntax-trees-with-typescript.md

 ### How to traverse a syntax tree

-:notebook: consider reading the [introduction to tree traversal in JavaScript](./tree-traversal) before reading this section.
+:notebook: please read the [introduction to tree traversal in JavaScript](./tree-traversal/) before reading this section.

-Once you have a syntax tree, often through using a parser such as `remark` for MDAST or `rehype` for HAST.
-You want to be able to do something with that tree, often that includes finding specific types of content, then changing the content, validating or linting the content, or transforming the content.
-To do this we need to be able to traverse the syntax tree looking for content.
+A frequent task when working with unified is to traverse trees to find certain nodes and then doing something with them (often validating or transforming them).
-Unified provides several type-safe utilities which can help with this.
+There are several type-safe utilities provided by unified to help with this.

 #### `unist-util-visit`

 [`unist-util-visit`](https://github.com/syntax-tree/unist-util-visit#readme)
-takes a syntax tree, a [`Test`](https://github.com/syntax-tree/unist-util-is#use), and a callback.
-The callback will be called for each node in the tree that passes the `Test`.
+takes a syntax tree, a `Test`, and a callback.
+The callback is called for each node in the tree that passes `Test`.

 For example if we want to increasing the heading level of all headings in a markdown document: